pandoraboxchain/token/docs/utility.md

 `cmd` option - is the method you want to call.
 You should write names of these methods identically as in the contract source.

 `target` option is dedicated to point on which methods you want to call.
-If you want to call token functions you shold set `token` as value of the `target` and `wallet` if you want to cal wallets functions.
+If you want to call token functions you shold set `token` as value of the `target` and `wallet` if you want to call wallets functions.

 Functions parameters (`params` option) should be separated by coma (`,`)